compsoc-edinburgh/htb17-site/handbook.md

 **Please note!** Exact change is necessary when buying bus tickets from the driver (excluding Airlink).

-There is also an app for buying bus or tram tickets with your [iOS device](https://itunes.apple.com/gb/app/lothian-buses-official-app/id570435211?ls=1&mt=8) or [Android device](https://play.google.com/store/apps/details?id=com.lothianbuses.lothianbuses).
+There is also an app for buying bus or tram tickets on your [iOS device](https://itunes.apple.com/gb/app/lothian-buses-official-app/id570435211?ls=1&mt=8) or [Android device](https://play.google.com/store/apps/details?id=com.lothianbuses.lothianbuses).

 ### Travel reimbursements
 If you are travelling from outside of Edinburgh, we will reimburse your travel accordingly: